Conda Environments#

 where github.com:foo/bar.git is a private repository.

-This is fundamentally an apptainer limitation/feature and not related to cotainr per se.
+The need for using ssh-agent is fundamentally an apptainer limitation/feature and not related to cotainr per se.
 For this to work, the directory pointed to on the host by the SSH_AUTH_SOCK environment variable must be bound to the container.
 If echo $SSH_AUTH_SOCK already points to one of the directories bound by default, e.g. /tmp, everything should work.
 Otherwise, another solution must be found, as cotainr does not expose directory binding from apptainer.